adrian-otoiu/datacleaning/readme.md

    fully capture its proper definition, which is needed for technical data of this kind in order to do the analysis and interpret the results (which are, after all, the purposes for which data is cleaned).

-   In case one does not agree with me, section III) part 2) demonstrates that I can rename of variables, and that I used this feature to clean labels.
+   In case one does not agree with me, section III) part 2) proves that I can rename variables, and that I used this feature to clean labels.

    Hopefully this argues for my choice with respect to the “Appropriately labels the data set with descriptive variable names” requirement.I agree with "making variables human readable" but I believe in this case they were pretty readable once one figured out the naming conventions of the authors.